Azhkanizkael/gw2lua/README.md

-# gw2lua
-Guild Wars 2 Login Utility Application
+# Guild Wars 2 Login Utility Application - or gw2lua for short